Islam in Solomon Islands

 Solomon Islands is an overwhelmingly Christian majority country, with adherents of Islam being a minuscule minority.
 Because of the secular nature of the country's constitution, Muslims are free to proselytize and build places of worship in the country.

+The arrival and establishment of the Islamic Religion in the country can be traced back to the early 1980s.
+Islam Ahmadiyya, however, first reached Solomon Islands probably in 1987, when a Ghanaian missionary by the name of Al-Hajj Hafiz Ahmad Jibreel Saeed visited Guadalcanal.

-Islam first entered the country in 1987, when a Ghanaian missionary belonging to the Ahmadiyya movement visited Guadalcanal on a reconnaissance trip lasting three years.
-Today, there are two major Islamic branches in the country, the Ahmadiyya Muslim Community and Sunni Islam.
+Today, there are two major Islamic branches (denomination) in the country, the Ahmadiyya Muslim Community and Sunni Islam.
 According to a 2007 report by the United States Department of State's International Religious Freedom Report, there are approximately 350 Muslims in the country.
-However, the Australian Journal of International Affairs suggests that there may be as many as 1,000 Ahmadiyya in the country alone, or 0.14% of the population.
+However, in 2008, an article in the Australian Journal of International Affairs suggested that there may be as many as 1,000 Ahmadis in the country alone, or 0.14% of the population.

-Subgroups

-Ahmadiyya

-Islam was first introduced by an Ahmadi Muslim missionary, Hafiz Jibrail from Ghana.
-He visited the country from 1987 for three years and managed to draw a handful of converts to Islam, after which he left for Ghana.
-The Community then continued to flourish and practice their faith for over a decade without external contact from members of the international Ahmadiyya Muslim Community.
-In the years 2000 to 2005, the Community sent another missionary, as a result of which the Community grew to approximately 1,000 members.
-The Community is headquartered in Honiara, the capital of Solomon Islands, and is present in villages on Guadalcanal, the Russells, Savo, and Bellona islands.

-Sunni

-Sunni Muslims first entered the country in 1995 as a result of dawah efforts from members of the Tablighi Jamaat.
-Sunni Muslims have publicly differentiated from Ahmadi Muslims and claim to represent the 'true' orthodox Islam.
-The Community claims to have more members than the Ahmadiyya Community.